The National State of the Assets Project

 Q: Why is there data already in my council’s profile?

-A: Any pre-populated data existing in your profile is there because it was provided in a previous round of data collection and we are encouraging councils to update their data on an annual basis as at the last reporting period.
+A: Any pre-populated data existing in your profile is there because it was provided in a previous round of data collection.
+We are encouraging councils to update their data on an annual basis as at the last reporting period.

 Q: Will this exercise help our council become more strategic in our long-term thinking?

-A: Understanding and tracking the value and performance of your organisation’s infrastructure assets over time on a consistent basis will help build an appreciation if things are getting better, worse or staying the same.
+A: Understanding and tracking the value and performance of local government infrastructure assets over time on a consistent basis will help build an appreciation if things are getting better, worse or staying the same.

 “The online NSoA data collection form for your organisation is available on the IPWEA+ Platform and is ready for you to start entering your data.”